How long will the State incentive program be available?

 I am an auto dealer - how can I sign up to offer point-of-sale incentives to my customers?

 Dealers can opt-in to offer point-of-sale incentives at any time while State incentive funds are available.
-Dealers should refer to the program guidelines linked above for details and contact Drive Electric Vermont ([email protected]) to sign a participating dealer agreement to gain access to the dealership portal.
+Dealers should refer to the program guidelines linked above for details and contact the program administrators ([email protected]) to sign a participating dealer agreement to gain access to the dealership portal.

 Can I receive assistance completing an incentive application?